 Ayres previously served on the vocal faculty at Discovery Canyon Campus in Colorado Springs, Colorado, teaching 6-12 grade students with a team of exceptional educators.
 In his four years at DCC, the campus's choral program tripled to over 500 students; over 100 singers were accepted into various Colorado All-State Choirs, and his choirs were consistently awarded top marks at festival; and the Performing Arts Department was a finalist for the “Thomas S. Crawford Team of the Year Award” for Academy School District 20.
 During this time, Ayres also served as the Assistant Artistic Director of “Out Loud: The Colorado Springs Men’s Chorus” and served as an inaugural board member of the Colorado Middle School All-State Choir.

-Ayres graduated cum laude from the Baylor University School of Music in Waco, Texas with a Bachelor’s of Choral Music Education degree, and is currently pursuing his Master’s Degree in Choral Conducting from the University of Northern Colorado.
-Ayres is a member of the national and state-level chapters of ACDA, NAFME, ASCAP, and the Society of Composers, Inc. He shares his home with his fiancé, Ryan, a fellow music educator and advocate for inclusive teaching—as well as two rescue dogs, Kimmy and Tonks.
+Ayres is currently graduate assistant at the Florida State University, where he is in pursuit of a PhD in Choral Music Education.
+He is a graduate of the University of Northern Colorado (MM, Choral Conducting) and Baylor University (BME, Music Education).
+Ayres is a member of ACDA, NAFME, ASCAP, and MusicSpoke.
+He shares his home with his husband, Ryan, a fellow music educator and advocate for inclusive teaching—as well as three rescue dogs, Tonks, Kimmy, and Zorp.